On Sylvester Colorings of Cubic Graphs: The Main Results

 \begin{proof} It is clear that we can prove the theorem only for connected cubic pseudo-graphs $G$.
-We show that without loss of generality, we can assume that ${G}$ is a graph (that is, $G$ does not contain loops).
-If $G$ contains loops, then consider a graph $H$ obtained from $G$ by replacing all vertices of $G$ incident to loops by triangles (Figure \ref{changeLoop}).

-Now ${H}$ has an ${S_4}$-coloring by assumption.
-Consider a coloring of edges of ${G}$ by coloring all non-loop edges with the same color as they had in $H$, and by coloring the loops with the two colors of edges that are incident to the corresponding bridge of $H$ (Figure \ref{changeLoop}).
-It is not hard to see that the described coloring is an ${S_4}$-coloring of $G$.

-Thus we can assume that $G$ is a graph.
-In order to complete the proof of the theorem, we proceed by induction on the number of bridges of $G$.
-We will use the labels of edges of $S_4$ given in Figure \ref{SylvPseudo}.
+First of all, we prove the theorem when $G$ is a connected graph.
+We proceed by induction on the number of bridges of $G$.

-If there are at most two bridges in $G$, then due to Theorem \ref{PetersenTheorem}, the graph ${G}$ has a $1$-factor.
+If there are at most $2$ bridges in $G$, then due to Theorem \ref{PetersenTheorem}, the graph ${G}$ has a $1$-factor.
 Color the edges of the $1$-factor by ${a}$, and the edges of the complementary $2$-factor by ${a^\prime}$.
-It is not hard to see that the described coloring is an ${S_4}$-coloring of $G$.
+It is not hard to see that the described coloring meets the condition (b) of the theorem.

 Now assume that the statement is true for graphs with at most ${k}$ bridges, and we prove it for those with ${k+1}$ bridges ($k+1\geq 3$).
 We will consider the following cases:

 \begin{case} 1: For any two end-blocks $B$ and $B'$ of $G$, the bridges $e$ and $e'$ corresponding to them, are adjacent.